shubham151-asu/RAFT/README.md

 # RAFT
- To develop a distributed systems that stores key-value pair, and has features of strong consistency, high availability, and is able to automatically recover from crash.
-We used RAFT consensus algorithm.
+ To develop a distributed systems that stores key-value pair, and has features of strong consistency, high availability, and also recover from crash, we used RAFT consensus algorithm.
 RAFT replicates the state Machine (Key-Value pair system in this case) onto multiple machine.
-If the states are replicated and are consistent RAFT system have high availability in the event of a server crash or the network is down.
+If the states are replicated and are consistent RAFT systems responds in the event of a server crash or the network between two servers is down.
 RAFT also guarantees the writes are consistent through its implementations.

 # How does RAFT work
  Time Synchronization :